Aiven-Open/karapace/README.rst

      - Kafka Registry CA certificate, used by Kafka Rest for Avro related requests.
        If this is set, Kafka Rest will use HTTPS to connect to the registry.
        If running both in the same process, it should be left to its default value
+   * - ``registry_authfile``
+     - ``/path/to/authfile.json``
+     - Filename to specify users and access control rules for Karapace Schema Registry.
+       If this is set, schema registry requires authorized user to connect to the registry.
    * - ``metadata_max_age_ms``
      - ``60000``
      - Period of time in milliseconds after Kafka metadata is force refreshed.